 Every generation has its titans of fighting for peace and justice and we want to share their inspiring stories and involve them in our global talks on the human right to peace and crimes against peace.

-The list of patrons and our webinar series with patrons will be revealed soon!
+Our webinar series with patrons will be revealed soon!

 Become the Youth Ambassador for the Right to Peace